Skip to content

 Industry10 min read

-Proof of address verification confirms a customer's residential address using utility bills, bank statements or council tax documents.
-UK methods, JMLSG requirements and automation strategies explained.
+Proof of address verification using utility bills, bank statements and rates notices.
+Australian 100 point check requirements and automation strategies.

-Illustration for Proof of Address Verification: Methods, Accepted Documents and Compliance Requirements โ€” Industry
+Illustration for Proof of Address Verification: Methods and Requirements โ€” Industry

 Summarize this article with

 Proof of address verification is the process of confirming that a person resides at the address they declare, typically by examining a utility bill, bank statement or official correspondence.
-In the United Kingdom, this check forms part of the customer due diligence (CDD) measures required under the Money Laundering Regulations 2017, and the Joint Money Laundering Steering Group (JMLSG) provides detailed guidance on which documents are acceptable.
-This article sets out the accepted documents, validity periods, verification methods and automation options for UK organisations.
+In Australia, this check forms part of the customer due diligence (CDD) measures required under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006, and the 100 point identity check system provides a structured framework for assessing the strength of identity evidence.
+This article sets out the accepted documents, validity periods, verification methods and automation options for Australian organisations.

 This article is provided for informational purposes and does not constitute legal advice.
 Consult a qualified legal professional for situation-specific guidance.